-10 Top-Rated Tourist Attractions in Berkeley
+14 Top-Rated Attractions & Things to Do in Berkeley

 Besides being an intellectual center, Berkeley is a hub for entertainment and gourmet dining.
-The local organic food movement began here in the '70s with Chez Panisse, a delightful French-California style bistro that's an obligatory stop for foodies.
+The local organic food movement began here in the '70s with Chez Panisse, a delightful French-California-style bistro, which is an obligatory stop for foodies.
 Tourists can enjoy a delicious meal in the Gourmet Ghetto and then watch a world-class performance at one of Berkeley's award-winning theaters.
 Nature lovers also have a good reason to visit: The city's gorgeous parks and botanical gardens offer spectacular floral displays and stunning panoramic views.
 For more ideas, read our list of the top things to do in Berkeley.

 See also: Where to Stay in Berkeley